 (b) to the extent that they are not inconsistent with this Act, the privileges, immunities and powers by custom, statute or otherwise of the Commons House of Parliament of the United Kingdom and its members and committees as at 1 January 1989.

-[Section 1 amended by No. 41 of 2004 s.
+[Section 1 inserted: No. 41 of 2004 s.
 7.]

 2. Printed copies of journals of House of Commons to be evidence